flyteorg/flyte/README.md

 ## Functional Tests Matrix

 We run a suite of tests to ensure that basic functionality and a subset of the integrations work across a variety of release versions.
-Those tests are run in a cluster where specific versions of flyte console, flyteadmin, datacatalog, and flytepropeller.
-The table below has different release versions as the columns and the different test suites as rows.
+Those tests are run in a cluster where specific versions of the flyte components, such as console, flyteadmin, datacatalog, and flytepropeller, are installed.
+The table below has different release versions as the columns and the result of each test suite as rows.

 | workflow group                  | nightly |
 | ------------------------------- | ---------- |